iCliniq Logo

 The diagnostic procedure for ventilator-associated pneumonia are as follows;

-• Chest X-Rays - The abnormal position and irregular shape of the lungs or bronchial tubes can be examined with the help of chest X-rays.
+• Chest X-rays - Chest X-rays can examine the abnormal position and irregular shape of the lungs or bronchial tubes.
 The presence of fluid due to ventilator-associated pneumonia can be detected in the radiographic image.
-Normal air sacs or alveoli contain air.
-But it is replaced with fluid or infiltrated during any lung infection or respiratory illness.
+Normal air sacs or alveoli contain air, but it is replaced with fluid or infiltrated during any lung infection or respiratory illness.
 This is known as consolidation of the lungs.
 Consolidation is an important diagnosis of pneumonia.

-• Blood Test - There is an increased white blood cell count due to infection present in ventilator-associated pneumonia.
-This condition is known as leukocytosis.
+• Blood Test -The white blood cell count increases due to infection in ventilator-associated pneumonia, which is known as leukocytosis.

-• Culture Test - The presence of bacterial infection can be revealed during culture tests.
+• Culture Test - Bacterial infection can be revealed during culture tests.
 The samples are obtained from the pleural fluid, trachea (windpipe), or bronchial tubes (airways).
 Positive results show the presence of ventilator-associated pneumonia.
 It is the most specific diagnosis.
-The commonly found bacterias are Staphylococcus aureus and Pseudomonas aeruginosa.
+The commonly found bacteria are Staphylococcus aureus and Pseudomonas aeruginosa.

 How to Prevent Ventilator-Associated Pneumonia?

-Important preventive measures should be taken by the medical professional as well as the patient affected by ventilator-associated pneumonia.
-They are as follows;
+Necessary preventive measures should be taken by the medical professional and the patient affected by ventilator-associated pneumonia.

-• To avoid respiratory dysfunction, the medical provider should keep the patient's head position between 30 and 45 degrees.
+The medical provider should keep the patient's head position between 30 and 45 degrees to avoid respiratory dysfunction.

-• Once the individual starts breathing without the use of mechanical ventilation, then the ventilator must be removed as soon as possible.
+• Once the individual starts breathing without mechanical ventilation, the ventilator must be removed immediately.

-• The healthcare provider or caretaker must use antiseptic hand wash before and after operating the mechanical ventilators.
+• The healthcare provider or caretaker must use antiseptic handwashing before and after operating the mechanical ventilators.
 It is better to use gloves while handling the ventilators.

 • If the same ventilator is used on multiple patients, then care must be taken to disinfect the equipment after every use.

-• The use of non-invasive techniques like continuous positive airway pressure (CPAP) can be used instead of endotracheal intubation to avoid infection.
+• To avoid infection, noninvasive techniques like continuous positive airway pressure (CPAP) can be used instead of endotracheal intubation.

 • The patient must not smoke, as smoking increases the risk of lung infections and ventilator-associated pneumonia.